Keyboard shortcuts

 debtmap analyze . --lcov coverage.info -vv

-This shows coverage lookup details for each function.
+This shows coverage lookup details for each function during analysis.

 1. Verify Coverage Tool Output: